Diffusion-CoT/ReflectionFlow/README.md

 change the number of tars you want to stream for easier debugging.
 Just change `genref_{0..208}.tar` to something like `genref_{0..4}.tar`, depending on the number of shards you want to use.

-The config file is `config.yaml`.
-Run the following command for training:
+Run the following command for training the FLUX Corrector:

 ```bash
 bash train_flux/train.sh
 ```

-We tested our implementation on single node of 8 80GB A100s and H100s.
+We tested our implementation on a single node of 8 80GB A100s and H100s.
 We acknowledge that there are opportunities for optimization, but we didn't prioritize them in this release.

 >[!NOTE]